gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `query(e,'holds',slot?)`

-Returns triple of short name, stack count, and NBT of item held in `slot`.
+Returns triple of short name, stack count, and NBT of item held in `slot`, or `null` if nothing or not applicable.
 Available options for `slot` are:

 *   `mainhand`
 *   `offhand`